-As a company dedicated to practicing responsible tourism, we're delighted to assure you that we've designed this amazing itinerary especially to give back to the places we visit.
+As a company dedicated to practising responsible tourism, we've designed our amazing itinerary to give back to the places we visit.

-Not only have we picked fantastic suppliers local to the area; we're also off-setting the carbon of the ground operations for this challenge; so rest assured that we are minimising the impact of your cycle!
+We have picked fantastic suppliers local to the area and we're off-setting the carbon of the ground operations for this challenge; so rest assured that we are minimising the impact of your cycle!

 We first meet at the airport in London for our overnight flight to Ho Chi Minh City and say Good Morning to Vietnam when we arrive on Day 2.